So, right off the bat, I am going to go ahead and say that I like both products.

-Having tried, used, and liked both BHAs mentioned, there are several factors that helped determine which one of these is a little bit better than the other, so this is what I am going to be talking about in this article.
+Having tried, used, and liked both BHAs mentioned, several factors helped determine which one of these is a little bit better than the other, so this is what I will be talking about in this article.

-I’ve heard a lot of people say that the COSRX BHA liquid is supposed to be a cheaper dupe of Paula’s Choice BHA and while I can see where this is coming from, it is surely not the case.
+I’ve heard many people say that the COSRX BHA liquid is supposed to be a cheaper dupe of Paula’s Choice BHA and while I can see where this is coming from, it is surely not the case.